crosenbroas13/efile_tracking/audio_pipeline/README.md

 # Local-Only Audio Inventory Pipeline

 This module provides a **local-only** audio transcription + optional speaker diarization pipeline designed for **unknown content discovery**.
-It scans a folder of audio/video files, produces structured artifacts per file, and writes a global `index.csv` so you can later organize or classify the files based on what they contain.
+It scans a folder of audio/video files (including **audio inside ZIP archives**), produces structured artifacts per file, and writes a global `index.csv` so you can later organize or classify the files based on what they contain.

 ## Local-Only Principles
 - **No external API calls.** Everything runs locally on your machine.